Energy transport in Z3 chiral clock model: Conclusion

 \section{Conclusion}

-A large body of studies on quantum transport in spin chains performed primarily on spin-half models have indicated that integrable systems show a ballistic energy transport and deviations from integrability typically lead to a diffusive behavior\cite{Saito1996ThermalCI,Saito2,Mej_a_Monasterio_2005} with possible exceptions\cite{PhysRevB.98.235128}.
+A large body of studies on quantum transport in spin chains performed primarily on spin-half models have indicated that integrable systems show a ballistic energy transport and deviations from integrability generally lead to a diffusive behavior\cite{Saito1996ThermalCI,Saito2,Mej_a_Monasterio_2005} with possible exceptions\cite{PhysRevB.98.235128}.

 In this work we have studied the transport properties of the $\mathbb{Z}_3$ clock model that goes beyond the spin half chains.
 At the integrable points in the model parameter space, NESS shows a system size independent current, suggesting a ballistic energy transport.
 At all other values of the parameters the current decreases with the system size.
-Within the system sizes accessible, the estimated transport scaling exponent $\gamma$ shows a super-diffusive behavior.
-The results demonstrate the connection between integrability and ballistic transport in a larger class of models beyond the well-studied spin half chains and models mappable to free fermions.
+The transport scaling exponent $\gamma$ estimated from scaling of the current alone shows indicates a super-diffusive behavior.
+Careful analysis of the energy density profiles suggests that this is likely to be a consequence of finite size effects in the system.
+System size dependence of the energy gradient also needs to be taken into account.
+The scaling exponent inferred from the conductance instead shows the values closer to diffusive behavior.
+The results demonstrate the connection between integrability and ballistic transport in a larger class of models beyond the well-studied spin half chains.

 We have used local Lindblad coupling to the edges of a finite chain of chiral $\mathbb{Z}_3$ clock to approximately model the coupling of the system to the bath.
-Within this approach, we obtained quantitatively identical results when different dissipator models were used at the edge, suggesting a robustness of the results to the precise nature of the coupling of the system to the bath.
-Direct computation of the Drude weights can be an independent approach to verify characterisation of transport properties in the model \cite{Kubo1,Kubo2,Subroto1,MooreDrudeWt,KarraschDrudeWt}.
+Within this approach, we obtained similar results when different dissipator models were used at the edge, suggesting a robustness of the results to the precise nature of the coupling of the system to the bath.
+Direct computation of the Drude weights can be an independent approach to verify the characterization of transport properties in the model \cite{Kubo1,Kubo2,Subroto1,MooreDrudeWt,KarraschDrudeWt}.